 GTEX 2018 Professionals

-Leonard Balsera is the CEO and Creative Director of John Wick Presents.
-He is best known for his design and development work on Evil Hat Productions’ various Fate system games, such as the award-winning Dresden Files RPG, but has worked across the breadth of the industry, with credits from Pelgrane Press, Fantasy Flight Games, Green Ronin, Margaret Weis Productions, Onyx Path Publishing, Steve Jackson Games, and many others.
+Leonard Balsera is best known for his design and development work on Evil Hat Productions’ various Fate system games, such as the award-winning Dresden Files RPG, but has worked across the breadth of the industry, with credits from Pelgrane Press, Fantasy Flight Games, Green Ronin, Margaret Weis Productions, Onyx Path Publishing, Steve Jackson Games, and many others.
 When he isn’t eating, breathing, and sleeping hobby games, he spoils his cats rotten, reads voraciously, performs on stage occasionally, and plays a lot of video games.
 He lives at the intersection of memory and dream, but his physical body resides in Austin, Texas.

 Brendan Cass is a software developer, data scientist, and game developer.
 He is co-owner of Skirmisher Publishing, LLC, and is the art director and product manager for all of its latest products.
 Among his latest projects are the Swords of Kos fantasy campaign setting, the upcoming Hekaton and Ragnarok: The Great Winter role-playing games, and the soon to be released City Builder: Platinum Edition.
 Brendan also runs d-Infinity.net and is a host on its weekly d-Infinity Live webcast every Thursday.